dfuse-io/dkafka/README.md

     `--event-keys-expr="[account,receiver]"`
   * to set the key to 'updateauth' when the action match, but 'account-{action}' for any other action:
     `--event-keys-expr="action=='updateauth'?[action] : [account+'-'+action]"`
-  * to add a header `ce_newaccount` in kafka mesage with the value "yes" it is the action eosio::newaccount "no" ortherwise:
-    `--event-extensions-expr="ce_newaccount:account+':'+action=='eosio:newaccount'?'yes':'no'"`

 ## Format of a kafka event PAYLOAD